 You will not be allowed to play or practice your sport during your freshman year if you do not register with the NCAA Eligibility Center.

 Registering with the NCAA also makes you eligible for financial help, provided you fulfill certain requirements.
+Therefore, take the time to register for the NCAA so you can make sure you can play sports and receive financial aid.

 What Are The Eligibility Requirements To Enroll?